guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

   --label cloud-10000
 ```

-This command increases our training steps from 1,000 to 10,000!
-While
-this is a 10x increase, the training time Cloud ML should not be much
+While this is a 10x increase, the training time Cloud ML should not be
-longer than our previous cloud run.
+much longer than our previous cloud run.

 !!! note
     The census model trains quickly even with 10,000 steps.
 The time
-    spent in Cloud ML is largely the setup and teardown of the
+    spent in Cloud ML for fast training models like `census` is
+    primarily the setup and teardown of the Cloud ML job.
-    TensorFlow environment.

 You can monitor the training progress using Guild View, Guild Compare
 or TensorBoard.